for-giobbe/BASE/tutorial_3.md

 second_clade  OG3683  alternative  4       0.1670  0.255  0.0403  0.2410  7..8    lart  lubb  tcan  tusa
 ```

-The ```-n``` flag - wether in combination with an explicit number of species or a proporiton - will be applayed to all the clades considered
+The ```--min_spp ``` flag - wether in combination with an explicit number of species or a proporiton - will be applayed to all the clades considered
 in a single analysis.
-To apply different tresholds across different clades separate analyses have to be carried out.
+To apply different tresholds across different clades separate analyses have to be carried out, but when using x the trashold will be completeness.

 Nonetheless these results should be **handeled carefully**: if we allow too much missing data, both in the clade(s) of interest and in the whole tree,
 the analyses start to become meaningless.
 For example: if we want to consider the branch leading to a clade of 50 species, one thing is to allow 5-6 of them